Mirza Hameedullah Beg: Early life and education

-Born into a Muslim family, his father Mirza Samiullah Beg was the Chief Justice of Hyderabad State, making him an important figure in Hyderabad state affairs.
+Born into a Deccani Muslim family, his father Mirza Samiullah Beg was the Chief Justice of Hyderabad State, making him an important figure in Hyderabad state affairs.

-He was real uncle of internationally acclaimed beautician Shahnaz Hussain.
+He was the real uncle of internationally acclaimed beautician Shahnaz Husain.

-As was the case with many children of aristocracy in Hyderabad at the time, M.H.
-Beg attended St. George's Grammar School, where he earned a gold medal for first position in Senior Cambridge H.S.L.C.
+As was the case with many children of aristocracy in Hyderabad at the time, Mirza Hameedullah Beg attended St. George's Grammar School, where he earned a gold medal for securing first position in Senior Cambridge H.S.L.C.
 Examination.

 As India was still under heavy British influence, it was common for wealthy Indians to receive higher education in England, particularly when studying law.
 Thus, M.H.
 Beg joined the renowned Trinity College and Cambridge University in 1931, and earned Honours in Archaeological and Anthropological and Historical Triposes.
 He studied law, economics and politics at the London School of Economics.
 He joined the bar through the Honourable Society of Lincoln's Inn.
 He was called to the Bar in England in 1941.

 Judicial career

 After graduation, M.H.
 Beg returned to India to begin practising as an Advocate for the Allahabad High Court, at Allahabad and Meerut.
 From here, M.H.
 Beg began working up experience in the judicial system.
 In 1949, he enrolled as an Advocate of the Federal Court of India, and eventually he became an Advocate of the Supreme Court of India.
 After building up an extensive practice on all sides he became Standing Counsel to the U.P.
 Sunni Central Wakf Board and appeared frequently for Municipal bodies.

-After experience as Counsel, Beg was then raised to the Bench of the Allahabad High Court on 11 June 1963.
-As Judge, he sat on the Criminal and Civil sides as well as on the Tax Bench.
+Beg was raised to the Bench of the Allahabad High Court on 11 June 1963.
+As judge, he sat on the Criminal and Civil sides as well as on the Tax Bench.
 Later, he was appointed Company Judge and became in charge of the matrimonial and testamentary jurisdiction of the High Court from the middle of 1967 to 1970.
 Shortly after territories were redrawn and the state of Himachal Pradesh was established, M.H.
 Beg was appointed Chief Justice of the Himachal Pradesh High Court in January 1971.

 After a short term as Chief Justice of the Himachal Pradesh High Court, Beg was elevated to Judge of the Supreme Court of India on 12 December 1971.
+Over the course of his Supreme Court tenure, Beg authored 194 judgments and sat on 562 benches.

+By being Chief Justice of India, he also administered oath of office to 6th President of India Neelam Sanjiva Reddy.